Jump to

 The Subatomic Particles

-The following animation shows protons and neutrons bonding together to form the simple equivalents of hydrogen through to carbon atomic nuclei
+The following animation shows protons and neutrons bonding together to form the simple atomic nuclei of hydrogen through to carbon, included are possible decay sequences for the atomic nuclei isotopes, that perhaps are unstable, the button start / stops the animation (any of the buttons can be used in pause mode)

 Atomic Nuclei

-The following animation is interactive and allows the simple equivalents of hydrogen through to iron atomic nuclei to be built - the Next button steps through prepared atomic nuclei configurations, and the Filter input box lists the prepared atomic nuclei configurations for direct selection
+The following animation is interactive and allows the simple atomic nuclei of hydrogen through to iron to be built, the button steps through prepared atomic nuclei configurations, the Filter input box lists the prepared atomic nuclei configurations for direct selection, the button start / stops the animation (any of the buttons can be used in pause mode)

 Atomic Nuclei Builder